In this post I explain the various options if you’re looking for a good toothbrush for travel.

 There is nothing wrong with doing this, but don’t you want to retain the benefits of an electric toothbrush even when away from home?
 They can be just as portable as a manual toothbrush, plus it saves wasting a manual brush (if, for instance, you buy one to use just for your trip and then throw it away)

-With a few recommendations above, I thought it might be useful to add in a little extra information to this article, to better understand what you need to consider when traveling with an electric toothbrush.
+With a few recommendations above, I thought it might be useful to add in a little extra information to this article, to better understand what you need to consider when travelling with an electric toothbrush.

 Within the same country/traveling domestically

-If you are traveling from 1 state to another, aside from the space in your luggage, you don’t need to worry about the power adapters, because all the power outlets and voltages are the same.
+If you are travelling from 1 state to another, aside from the space in your luggage, you don’t need to worry about the power adapters, because all the power outlets and voltages are the same.